 Title IX requires that all genders have equal opportunities to participate in sports and receive the benefits of competitive sports.

 Title IX requires Florida Atlantic University to have a prompt, impartial, and equitable resolution process to address reports of sexual harassment, discrimination and sexual misconduct.

-Title IX questions and concerns may be directed to Florida Atlantic University's Office of Equity, Inclusion and Compliance.
+Title IX questions and concerns may be directed to Florida Atlantic University's Office of Equity and Inclusion.